ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 #define TINYOBJLOADER_IMPLEMENTATION // add this to exactly 1 of your C++ files
 #include "tiny_obj_loader.h"
 ```
 {{% /notice %}}

-We have developed a helper function [`loadGeometryFromObj`](https://github.com/varunchariArm/Android_DawnWebGPU/blob/main/app/src/main/cpp/webgpuRenderer.cpp#L475) using the above library.
+There is a helper function [`loadGeometryFromObj`](https://github.com/varunchariArm/Android_DawnWebGPU/blob/main/app/src/main/cpp/webgpuRenderer.cpp#L475) available to load objects.

-With all the setup done, we are now ready to render our 3D object
+You are now ready to render a 3D object.

 ## Rendering using WebGPU

-Now that we have done all the setup, we can run a rendering pass and *draw* something onto our *surface*.
-To encode any commands to be issued to GPU, we need to create a `CommandEncoder`. , Modern APIs record commands into command buffers,rather than issuing commands one by one and submit all of them at once.
-In WebGPU, this is done through CommandEncoder".
+You can run a rendering pass and *draw* something onto our *surface*.

+To encode any commands to be issued to GPU, you need to create a `CommandEncoder`.
+Modern APIs record commands into command buffers,rather than issuing commands one by one, and submit all of them at once.

+In WebGPU, this is done through a `CommandEncoder` as shown below:

 ```C++
 wgpu::CommandEncoderDescriptor commandEncoderDesc;